mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 ### Manifest

 Your app has to provide a so-called manifest.
-The manifest declares App metadata.
+The manifest declares app metadata.
 In this example the *permission* to act as a bot, and to *bind* itself to the channel header, and to `/` commands is requested.

 The apps needs to server the manifest via HTTP.
 Therefore you need to add a new `case` to `requestListener`: